plantoncloud-inc/mcp-server-planton/docs/installation.md

 ## Configuration

-### 1. Obtain JWT Token
+### 1. Obtain API Key

-Get your Planton Cloud JWT token:
+Get your Planton Cloud API key:

-**Option A: From Web Console**
+**Option A: From Web Console (Recommended)**
 1. Log in to Planton Cloud web console
-2. Open browser developer tools (F12)
-3. Navigate to Application → Local Storage
-4. Find and copy the authentication token
+2. Click on your profile icon in the top-right corner
+3. Select **API Keys** from the menu
+4. Click **Create Key** to generate a new API key
+5. Copy the generated key

+**Note:** Existing API keys may not be visible in the console for security reasons, so it's recommended to create a new key.

 **Option B: From CLI**
 ```bash